Our History

 Contact Peer Support

 Contact Peer Support became a registered charity on 1st April 1999.
-It had begun four years previously as a project run by the Bradford & District Coalition of Disabled People before branching off and becoming it’s own independent organisation. ⠀
+It had begun four years previously as a project run by the Bradford & District Coalition of Disabled People before branching off and becoming its own independent organisation. ⠀

 Contact was a support service run by, controlled by and made for disabled people. ⠀

 Contact recognised the power in disabled people receiving support from other disabled people.
 This challenged the stereotype of disabled people always needing, and not being able to offer support themselves.
-Contact recognised that this does a disservice to all disabled people, and decided to work together to break this cycle of assumption. ⠀
+Contact recognised that this does a disservice to all disabled people and decided to work together to break this cycle of assumption. ⠀

 contact peer support